Copyright & Teaching Quick Guidelines

 - Provide links to copyrighted e-books and articles available through the library's electronic catalogue (see On the Internet).

-- Make a digital copy (or scan) of a copyrighted work that fall within the limits of the Queen's Fair Dealing Policy and upload it to your Learning Management System site (Moodle, D2L, Medtech etc.) (see On the Internet).
+- Make a digital copy (or scan) of a copyrighted work that fall within the limits of the Queen's Fair Dealing Policy and upload it to your Learning Management System site (onQ, D2L, Medtech etc.) (see On the Internet).

 - Use copyrighted materials in your presentations as long as there is no suitable commercial version of the work available for purchase (see Presentation Software).
 Make sure that you cite your source in your presentation.